Beth Behrs: Philanthropy

-During her time in college, Behrs was a volunteer at Children of the Night, an organization that assists children who have been forced into prostitution.
+During her time in college, Behrs was a volunteer at Children of the Night, an organisation that assists children who have been forced into prostitution.

 Behrs founded SheHerdPower Foundation, which pairs women with horses, to provide therapy to victims of sexual assault.

 Personal life

-Behrs and actor Michael Gladis were engaged on July 10, 2016, after a six-year relationship.
+Behrs and actor Michael Gladis were engaged on July 10, 2016, after a six year relationship.
 They appeared in a short film together, The Argument, in 2012, for the comedy website Funny or Die.
 On July 21, 2018, she married Gladis at Moose Creek Ranch in Victor, Idaho, just outside Jackson Hole.
 Behrs and Gladis have a daughter, born in 2022.
-While the date of birth was not revealed, Behrs announced the news in an Instagram post on June 13.

 Behrs is a fan of country music and has presented awards at the ACM, CMT and CMA Awards and appeared in Lady A's "Downtown" music video and became friends with them afterwards.
 In 2020, she began hosting Harmonics with Beth Behrs, a podcast where she interviews country and bluegrass singers and songwriters with guests including Glennon Doyle, Geeta Novotny, Mickey Guyton, Brandi Carlile, Tichina Arnold, Allison Russell and Mary Gauthier.

 Behrs began equine therapy in 2011 to help manage panic attacks and anxiety that she had experienced since she was a teenager.